 - third parties with which Europol has cooperation agreements.

-Since its launch on 1 July 2009, SIENA has facilitated communications within Europol.
-In 2010, the following entities and countries started using it:
+Launched on 1 July 2009, the following year the following entities and countries started using it:

 - EU law-enforcement agencies